PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "All right, all right, Mr. Death-Waits-in-the-Friggin-Darkness -- yes, you're very scary -- do you have a plan or not?"

 "I do," said Rattick, "but you won't like it."
 Then he stripped the crude clothing from the Orc.
-When he was done, then he said, "Now we must skin him."
+When he was done, he said, "Now we must skin him."

 "Skin him!" said Relan.

 "I told you you're weren't going to like it."

-# 32 Rattick puts on the disguise
+# 33 Rattick puts on the disguise

 It hadn't taken that long, Relan thought, not really.
 It just felt like forever because Relan wanted to throw up.
 Relan had skinned things before, sure.
 Deer, squirrel, pig.
 But never a person.
 Sure.
 Orc's weren't people.
 They were monsters, but they had faces just like people.